Horatio Nelson, 1st Viscount Nelson: Assessment

+Pierre-Nicolas Legrand de Lérant's Apotheosis of Nelson, c.
+1805–18.
+Nelson ascends into immortality as the Battle of Trafalgar rages in the background.

 Aspects of Nelson's life and career were controversial, both during his lifetime and after his death.
-His affair with Emma Hamilton was widely remarked upon, and disapproved of, to the extent that Emma was denied permission to attend his funeral.
-She and their daughter, Horatia, were also subsequently ignored by the government, which awarded Nelson's money and titles only to legitimate family.
+His affair with Emma Hamilton was widely remarked upon and disapproved of, to the extent that Emma was denied permission to attend his funeral.
+She and their daughter Horatia were also subsequently ignored by the government, which awarded Nelson's money and titles only to his legitimate family.
 Nelson's actions during the reoccupation of Naples have also been the subject of debate.
-His approval of the wave of reprisals against the Jacobins, who had surrendered under the terms agreed by Cardinal Ruffo, as well as his personal intervention in securing the execution of Francesco Caracciolo, are considered by some biographers, such as Robert Southey, to have been a shameful breach of honour.
-A prominent contemporary, the politician Charles James Fox, was among those who attacked Nelson for his actions at Naples, declaring in the House of Commons: I wish that the atrocities of which we hear so much and which I abhor as much as any man, were indeed unexampled.
-I fear that they do not belong exclusively to the French – Naples for instance has been what is called "delivered", and yet, if I am rightly informed, it has been stained and polluted by murders so ferocious, and by cruelties of every kind so abhorrent, that the heart shudders at the recital ...
-[The besieged rebels] demanded that a British officer should be brought forward, and to him they capitulated.
-They made terms with him under the sanction of the British name.
-Before they sailed their property was confiscated, numbers were thrown into dungeons, and some of them, I understand, notwithstanding the British guarantee, were actually executed.
+His approval of the wave of reprisals against the Jacobins who surrendered under the terms agreed by Cardinal Ruffo, as well as his personal intervention in securing the execution of Francesco Caracciolo, are considered by some biographers such as Robert Southey to be a shameful breach of honour.
+A prominent contemporary, politician Charles James Fox, was among those who attacked Nelson for his actions at Naples.
 Other pro-republican writers produced books and pamphlets decrying the events in Naples as atrocities.
-Later assessments, including one by Andrew Lambert, have stressed that the armistice had not been authorised by the King of Naples, and that the retribution meted out by the Neapolitans was not unusual for the time.
-Lambert also suggests that Nelson, in fact, acted to put an end to the bloodshed; using his ships and men to restore order in the city.
+Later assessments, including by Andrew Lambert, have stressed the armistice was not authorised by the King of Naples, and the retribution meted out by the Neapolitans was not unusual for the time.
+Lambert also suggests Nelson, in fact, acted to put an end to the bloodshed; using his ships and men to restore order in the city.